-So remember the MUM affect?
-Well, let's look a little further into this.
+So remember the MUM affect, well, let's look a little further into this.
 Why do we find it so hard?

 - People are concerned about the potential recipient - People are concerned about their own well-being - People might be guided by 'situation norms' or what the they understand is the right thing to do.
-During COVID-19 much of recommended compassionate practice was being prohibited, which will have been a heavy burden for many professionals having to restrict human to human contact.
+During COVID-19 much of recommended compassionate practice is being prohibited which will be a heavy burden for many professionals having to restrict human to human contact.